WAAF (AM)

 WAAF (910 kHz) is a commercial AM radio station licensed to Scranton, Pennsylvania.
-Owned by Audacy, Inc., WAAF airs a talk radio format.
-It is powered at 900 watts by day and 440 watts at night, using a non-directional antenna at all times.
+Owned by Audacy, Inc., WAAF airs a news/talk format.
+It transmits with a power of 900 watts by day and 440 watts at night, using a non-directional antenna at all times.
 The transmitter is at the corner of Penn Avenue and Spruce Street, on the Scranton Times Building.
 In addition to a standard analog transmission, WAAF's programming is available online via Audacy.

-WAAF is one of four simulcast radio stations in Northeastern Pennsylvania that call themselves WILK Newsradio, along with 103.1 WILK-FM in Avoca, 1300 WODS in West Hazleton and 980 WILK in Wilkes-Barre.
+WAAF is one of three simulcast radio stations in Northeastern Pennsylvania that call themselves WILK Newsradio, along with 103.1 WILK-FM in Avoca and 980 WILK in Wilkes-Barre.
 Studios and offices are on Route 315 in Pittston.

-"WILK Newsradio" has a weekday schedule with mostly local hosts, except for the early afternoon when the station carries Rush Limbaugh.
+"WILK Newsradio" has a weekday schedule with mostly local hosts.
 At night, the stations air nationally syndicated shows including Dave Ramsey, Coast to Coast AM with George Noory and America in The Morning.
 Weekends feature shows on money, health, technology and science.
-Weekend syndicated hosts include Kim Komando, Clark Howard, Dr. Michio Kaku and "Somewhere in Time" with Art Bell.
+Weekend syndicated hosts include Kim Komando, Clark Howard, Dr. Michio Kaku and Art Bell Somewhere in Time.
 Some hours on weekends are paid brokered programming.
 Most hours begin with world and national news from ABC News Radio.

 The stations also carries play-by-play sports including Penn State Nittany Lions football and basketball, as well as Wilkes-Barre/Scranton Penguins minor league hockey.